linuxboot/heads-wiki/Installing-and-Configuring/OS/Generic.md

 [For certian OSes](https://github.com/osresearch/heads/tree/master/initrd/etc/distro/keys),
  the Heads boot process supports standard OS bootable media where the USB drive contains the installation media.
-This is generally created using `dd` or `unetbootin` etc.  It is your responsibility to verify the integrity of the media before using it.
+This is generally created using `dd` or `unetbootin` etc.

+If there is no key at the link above it is your responsibility to verify the integrity of the media before using it.
 Check your ISO downloads against the signatures provided by vendors.

 ### Alternative Options